gatsbyjs/gatsby/docs/docs/how-to/previews-deploys-hosting/creating-an-adapter.md

 - Wrap serverless functions coming from Gatsby with platform-specific code (if necessary).
 Gatsby will produce [Express](https://expressjs.com/)-like handlers.
 - Apply trailing slash behavior and path prefix to URLs
 - Possibly upload assets to CDN

+### config

+The `config` hook is useful for passing information from an adapter back to Gatsby.
+This optional hook can enable advanced features of adapters to e.g. workaround platform limitations.
+It can also warn users against using features that an adapter doesn's currently support and would cause faulty deployments.

+The `config` hook has to return an object with the following keys:

+- `deployURL` (Optional): URL representing the unique URL for an individual deploy
+- `excludeDatastoreFromEngineFunction` (Optional): If `true`, Gatsby will not include the LMDB datastore in the serverless functions used for SSR/DSG.
+Instead, it will place the LMDB datastore into the `public` folder and later try to download the datastore from the given `deployURL`.
+- `supports` (Optional): Describe which features an adapters supports
+  - `pathPrefix` (Optional): If `false`, Gatsby will fail the build if user tries to use pathPrefix
+  - `trailingSlash` (Optional): Provide an array of supported [`trailingSlash`](/docs/reference/config-files/gatsby-config/#trailingslash) options, e.g. `['always']`

 ## Running locally